SAMA7D65 Curiosity Board - Getting Started Guide for MPLAB® Harmony v3

 Press the RESET (SW4) button on the SAMA7D65 Curiosity Board to force a reset.

-When the system is ready, the serial terminal that was set up in Step 6 will show a prompt.
-This is the TCP Server terminal on the PC.
+When the system is ready, the SAMA7D65 serial terminal will show a prompt.
+This is the TCP Server running on the Curiosity Board and displayed on the PC.

-Verify that the iPerf MPLAB Harmony application is running and displaying on the TCP Server terminal.
+Verify that the iPerf MPLAB Harmony v3 application is running and displaying on the SAMA7D65 serial terminal.

 Press the Enter key to show the prompt.